NicolasJEngler/vimrc/README.md

 Moving the `nvim` folder to your config (e.g.: `~/.config` for Ubuntu if Neovim was installed through `apt`) directory (or cloning it inside it) should be the only requirement for it to be picked up by Neovim.

 This is a pretty barebones config, and this repo serves mostly for me to be able to quickly spin up a basic dev/research environment when migrating to a new PC/laptop.

+**Over-simplified usage reference:**

+- Find text in current directory: `:Telescope live_grep`
+- Find files in current directory: `:Telescope find_files`
+- Open a file in horizontal split: `:sp filename`
+- Open a file in vertical split: `:vsp filename`
+- New horizontal split: `:new`
+- New vertical split: `:vnew`